-Jonathan Slemrod is a seasoned political operative who helps clients navigate complex policy issues including budget/appropriations, tax, and financial services.
+Jonathan Slemrod is a seasoned operative who helps clients navigate complex policy issues including budget/appropriations, energy, financial services, labor, tax, and trade.
 He served as a top advisor at the Office of Management and Budget (OMB), for Senate Republican Leadership, House and Senate Republicans, and on a competitive presidential campaign.
-He was named as a “Top Lobbyist” by The Hill newspaper in 2019, 2020, and 2021.
-Jonathan is an expert in coalition building and management, as well as campaign-oriented advocacy efforts, helping companies and trade associations succeed through unconventional and effective means.
+He was named as a “Top Lobbyist” by The Hill newspaper in 2019, 2020, 2021, and 2022.
+In addition to direct lobbying, Jonathan is an expert in coalition building/management and campaign-oriented advocacy efforts, helping companies, campaigns, non-profits and trade associations achieve policy victories through unconventional and effective means.

 From 2017-2018, Jonathan served as Associate Director for Legislative Affairs at the Office of Management and Budget (OMB).
 In this role, he was OMB’s lead liaison to Congress during bipartisan negotiations on government funding and authorizing issues.
-He worked closely with Republican and Democratic Leadership, committees, Members of Congress, numerous White House offices, and Executive Branch agencies to craft and communicate OMB’s official position on legislation and regulation.
+He worked closely with Republican and Democratic Leadership, committees, members of Congress, numerous White House offices and agencies to craft and communicate OMB’s official position on legislation and regulation.

 Concurrent with his role at OMB, Jonathan was Special Advisor to the Acting Director of the Consumer Financial Protection Bureau (CFPB), helping the Bureau’s leadership navigate its committees of jurisdiction.
 Jonathan also managed the successful Senate confirmation of the permanent Director of the CFPB.

-Previously, Jonathan served on the Leadership staff of Majority Whip Senator John Cornyn (R-TX), advising the Whip Team on budget, tax, and trade policy and managing outreach with outside organizations, including successful coalition building efforts on key issues for the business community.
-He also worked on the Leadership staff of Minority Whip Senator Jon Kyl (R-AZ).
+From 2013-2017, Jonathan served on the leadership staff of Majority Whip Senator John Cornyn (R-TX), advising Senator Cornyn and the Whip team on budget, tax, and trade policy.
+Slemrod managed outreach with conservative and business/employer organizations, organizing multiple successful coalitions, including on minimum wage issues.
+In 2012, Jonathan worked on the leadership staff of Minority Whip Senator Jon Kyl (R-AZ) handling tax policy.

 Jonathan is a native of Ann Arbor, Michigan, and a graduate of the University of Michigan.